mrmap-community/GeoPortal.rlp/README.md

 The navigation is located on the left side and its items come from the database.
 To change the content in the navigation bar, you go to http://IP-ADDRESS/admin, which is the django admin interface.
 Now login with the default credentials root:root and change them.
 To do so,  you click on Users and select the root user as its the only entry.
 The Password field refers to a form where you can change your password.

 Now you can change the content of the navigation bar, it can be found in the table Navigations.
 After opening the table you should arrage the listings by Position ascending, as this is the order they will be seen on the web interface.
 There are parent and child items.
-Parent items have a empty URL field and have no parent.
+Parent items have a empty URL and parent field.

 Fields: